vandeseer/easytable/README.md

 ## Paragraph Cells

 Since several people asked me to include a way to add hyperlinks within cells I did a bit of research and stumbled across a really nice library named [pdfbox-layout](https://github.com/ralfstuckert/pdfbox-layout).
-Unfortunately it will not be developed any further, but it still provides a very nice API for creating paragraphs with "styled text" (including links as well as markup).
+Unfortunately that library will not be developed any further, but it still provides a very nice API for creating paragraphs with "styled text" (including links as well as markup).

-Paragraphs can contain:
-- Hyperlinks
-- StyledText (i.e. colorable text with a font and font size)
-- Markup

-Therefore I created a wrapper cell type (named `ParagraphCell`) which allows you to create such tables for instance:
+Therefore I created a wrapper cell type (named `ParagraphCell`) which allows to append
+- hyperlinks
+- styled text (i.e. colorable text with a font and font size) as well as
+- markup (please see this [documentation](https://github.com/ralfstuckert/pdfbox-layout/wiki/Markup)).

+Note that the easytable API may be a bit different to what you find in the linked documentation.
+Anyway, in order to get your hands dirty look at [this code](src/test/java/org/vandeseer/integrationtest/ParagraphCellTest.java) on how to create such a table:

 ![table with markup](doc/example_paragraph_cell.png)